Aydin-ab/ray-aydin/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 The key for one of the node types in :ref:`available_node_types <cluster-configuration-available-node-types>`.
 This node type is used to launch the head node.

-If the field ``head_node_type`` is changed and an update is executed with :ref:`ray up <ray-up-doc>`, the currently running head node will be considered outdated.
-The user will receive a prompt asking to confirm scale-down of the outdated head node, and the cluster will restart with a new head node.
-Changing the :ref:`node_config<cluster-configuration-node-config>` of the :ref:`node_type<cluster-configuration-node-types-type>` with key ``head_node_type`` will also result in cluster restart after a user prompt.
+If the field ``head_node_type`` is changed and an update is executed with :ref:`ray up <ray-up-doc>`, the currently running head node is considered outdated.
+The user receives a prompt asking to confirm scale-down of the outdated head node, and the cluster restarts with a new head node.
+Changing the :ref:`node_config<cluster-configuration-node-config>` of the :ref:`node_type<cluster-configuration-node-types-type>` with key ``head_node_type`` also results in cluster restart after a user prompt.